-The FCC has implemented new technologies in the broadcast industry, including satellite, and is considering introducing terrestrial delivery of digital audio broadcasting, and the standardization of available technologies which significantly enhance the sound quality of AM and FM broadcasts.
-We cannot predict the effect new technology of this nature will have on our financial condition and results of operations.
-Several new media technologies are being developed, including the following:
+The radio broadcasting industry is subject to technological change, evolving industry standards and the emergence of new media technologies and services.
+For example, the FCC has implemented new technologies in the broadcast industry, including satellite, and is considering introducing terrestrial delivery of digital audio broadcasting, and the standardization of available technologies which significantly enhance the sound quality of AM and FM broadcasts.
+In some cases, our ability to compete will be dependent on our acquisition of new technologies and our provision of new services, and we cannot assure you that we will have the resources to acquire those new technologies or provide those new services; in other cases, the introduction of new technologies and services could increase competition and have an adverse effect on our revenue.
+Recent new media technologies and services include the following:

-- cable television operators offer a service commonly referred to as "cable radio" which provides cable television subscribers with several high-quality channels of music, news and other information; - the Internet offers new, diverse and evolving forms of video and audio program distribution; - direct satellite broadcast television companies are supplying subscribers with several high quality music channels; - the introduction of satellite digital audio radio technology has resulted in new satellite radio services with multi-channel programming and sound quality equivalent to that of compact discs; - the introduction of in-band on-channel digital radio could provide multi-channel, multi-format digital radio services in the same bandwidth currently occupied by traditional AM and FM radio services; and - the provision of video programming to cellular telephones, digital handheld devices and gaming consoles.
+- audio programming by cable television operators, direct broadcast satellite systems, personal communications and wireless systems, Internet content providers and other digital audio broadcast formats; - the Internet offers new, diverse and evolving forms of video and audio program distribution; - direct satellite broadcast television companies are supplying subscribers with several high quality music channels; - satellite digital audio radio technology has resulted in new satellite radio services with multi-channel programming and enhanced sound quality; - the introduction of in-band on-channel digital radio provides multi-channel, multi-format digital radio services in the same bandwidth currently occupied by traditional AM and FM radio services; - the provision of video programming to cellular telephones, digital handheld devices and gaming consoles; and - low power FM radio, which could result in additional FM radio broadcast stations in markets where we have stations.